beatrizsmerino/vue-gh-pages/README-v2.md

 ## 🎯 Description

-This version executes the `deploy.js` file using the same npm `deploy` script declared in the `package.json` file.
+This version executes the `deploy.mjs` file using the same npm `deploy` script declared in the `package.json` file.
 In contrast to the previous version, it has been developed in javascript, although `shell` scripts in `bash` language are still used inside it.
 The npm script has been improved, now it is simpler, **it is not necessary to enable the execution permissions**, in the root of the project, before executing the js file with node.

 This javascript file **depends on the installation of additional npm packages to work**, which can be inconvenient.